pingcap/docs/tidb-cloud/serverless-driver.md

 ---
 title: TiDB Serverless Driver (Beta)
-summary: Learn how to connect to TiDB serverless from serverless and edge environments over HTTP.
+summary: Learn how to connect to TiDB Serverless from serverless and edge environments over HTTP.
 ---

-# TiDB serverless driver (Beta)
+# TiDB Serverless driver (Beta)

-The [TiDB serverless driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to TiDB serverless over HTTPS.
+The [TiDB Serverless driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to TiDB Serverless over HTTPS.
 It is particularly useful in edge environments where TCP connection is limited.

-## Use the TiDB serverless driver
+## Use the TiDB Serverless driver

 ### Install